Harshit2k1/Enhanced-SUMO-Route-Finder/README.md

 The tool outputs only the first discovered route per node (often the shortest) rather than exploring all possible routes.
 This design choice was made to reduce computational overhead and speed up processing.
 By selecting the first encountered route, the algorithm avoids the exponential growth of alternative paths, ensuring rapid termination and efficient resource utilization.

 ### 2. Aggressive Pruning via Global Visited Set
-The use of a global visited set to prevent cycles may inadvertently filter out some valid routes that require revisiting nodes through alternative paths.
+Using a global visited set to prevent cycles may inadvertently filter out some valid routes that require revisiting nodes through alternative paths.
 Aggressive pruning is essential to prevent infinite loops and reduce the search space significantly.
 This tradeoff prioritizes reliability and performance, accepting that a few potential routes might be missed in exchange for dramatically faster execution.

 ### 3. Hard Iteration Cap
 A maximum iteration limit is imposed, which might stop the exploration before discovering all possible routes in very large or highly connected networks.
 The iteration cap prevents the algorithm from running indefinitely, ensuring that the tool remains responsive even in complex networks.
 This safeguard is crucial for maintaining predictable and stable execution times.